-Partagas Black Label Bravo was introduced in 2001 by General Cigar company and has since been making waves throughout the cigar industry, including making Robb Report’s “Best of the Best” List in 2002 as well as scoring an impressive 90 point rating with Cigar Aficionado.
+Partagas Black Label Bravo was introduced in 2001 by General Cigar company and has since been making waves throughout the cigar industry, including making Robb Report’s “Best of the Best” List in 2002 as well as scoring an impressive 90-point rating with Cigar Aficionado.
 The construction is nearly flawless and it’s solid while not being overstuffed with its powerful blend of Nicaraguan and Cuban-seed ligero fillers that is secured by a Dominican La Vega Especial binder and finished with an impressive super dark and oily sun-grown Connecticut Medio Tiempo wrapper.
 This slow burning powerhouse starts with smooth and buttery flavors that quickly give way to more robust flavors of spice, pepper, cocoa, and coffee that will continue to build in strength.
-Due to its full body, we recommend pairing it with a stiff drink or a glass of Beringer Knights Valley Cabernet Sauvignon.
+Due to its full body, we recommend pairing it with a Cuba Libre.

 Though tobacco is indigenous to Hispaniola, the tobacco industry in the Dominican Republic existed in the shadow of Cuba’s dominance through the 1960s.
 When the exodus of Cuban cigar makers began in the wake of the revolution, many decided the Dominican Republic would be ideal for the resumption of their livelihoods.
 Unrest in Nicaragua in the 1980s fueled the Dominican cigar industry further.
 The country now makes more than half of the premium cigars imported into the U.S.